 Variable rents that do not depend on an index or rate are not included in the measurement of the lease liability and the right-of-use asset.
-The related payments are recognised as an expense in the period in which the event or condition that triggers those payments occurs and are included in the line "Selling, general and administrative expenses" as profit or loss.
+The related payments are recognised as an expense in the period in which the event or condition that triggers those payments occurs and are included in Selling, general and administrative expenses.

-As a practical expedient, IFRS 16 permits a lessee not to separate non-lease components, and instead account for any lease and associated non-lease components as a single arrangement.
+As a practical expedient, IFRS 16, Leases ("IFRS 16") permits a lessee not to separate non-lease components, and instead account for any lease and associated non-lease components as a single arrangement.
 The Group has used this practical expedient.